-Assumption Confidence Level (High, Medium, Low) Risk Risk Level (High, Medium, Low) Consequence of variation to assumption Approach to mitigation of risk Н М L н М L 1.
-Population Change Assumption: The District's Population is projected to increase to 48,853 (+7.6%) by 2033, peaking in 2038 at 49,091, and declining slightly over the remaining period to 48,660 in 2063.
-This represents the medium scenario.
-The population is expected to increase to 48,293 (+6.4%) by 2028 which includes the 2015 LTP period.
+Assumption Confidence Risk Level (High, Medium, Low) Risk (Hi dium Consequence of variation to assumption Approach to mitigation of risk 1.
+Population Change Assumption: The District's Population is projected to increase to 49,400 (+8.8%) by 2028, peaking in 2038 at 50,200.
+This represents the Stats NZ medium1 projection scenario.
 Comment: Population projections do not represent forecasts, but indicate what the future size and structure will be if the underlying assumptions regarding births, deaths and migration prevail.
-Projections use the 2013 Census based Estimated Resident Population as a base and were prepared by Natalie Jackson Demographics Limited and Waikato University. ✓ Population change across the district occurs at a higher or lower rate than expected ✓ A significant and consistent decline in population may adversely affect the ability of the Council to set rates at a level that is affordable to the community.
+Growth is projected to occur at around a rate of 0.6% annually until 2028.
+Based on the medium projection, the rate of natural increase will become negative from around 2028, meaning there are more deaths than births.
+This reflects the age makeup of the Timaru District population.
+Growth from 2028 will be reliant on net migration.
+Projections use the 2013 Census based Estimated Resident Population as a base and were prepared by Statistics NZ. Н M ✓ L Population change across the district occurs at a higher or lower rate than expected Н M L V A significant and consistent decline in population may adversely affect the ability of the Council to set rates at a level that is affordable to the community.
 A significant and consistent rise in population may adversely affect the ability of Council to deliver some services to existing service levels.
 Council will continue to monitor population change in the District.
 Generally, small increases in population can be managed within the existing level of service.
-Declines in population will not necessarily reflect in lower number of ratepayers as the number of people per household is declining.
-Where growth requires additional infrastructure (e.g. subdivisions), Council can require financial contributions for this work.
+Declines in population will not necessarily result in a lower number of ratepayers as the number of people per household is declining.
+Where growth requires additional infrastructure (e.g. subdivisions), Council can currently require financial contributions for this work.
 Costs over this amount may result in additional Council expenditure which is likely to be funded out of debt.
-2. Household Change Assumption: The District's households are projected to grow to 21,105 in 2033 (+13.1%), peaking in 2043 at 21,451 households, and declining slightly to 21,355 by 2063.
-This represents the medium scenario.
-Households are expected to increase to 20,680 (+10.8%) by 2028 which includes the 2015 LTP period.
+2. Household Change Assumption: The District's households are projected to grow to 21,500 in 2028 (+11.4%), rising to 22,300 households in 2038.
+This represents the Stats NZ medium2 projection scenario.
 Comment: Timaru District household change has historically been characterised by steady growth of households, with pockets of stronger growth in some locations and communities.
 Household size is declining over time as the population ages.
 Household projections do not represent forecasts, but indicate what future households will be if the underlying assumptions prevail.
-Projections use the 2013 Census based Estimated Resident Population as a base and were prepared by Natalie Jackson Demographics Limited and Waikato University. ✓ Household change across the district occurs at a higher or lower rate than expected ✓ A slower rate of household growth may mean some activities have overinvested in infrastructure (i.e. have too much capacity too soon).
+Projections use the 2013 Census based Estimated Resident Population as a base and were prepared by Statistics NZ. ✓ Household change across the district occurs at a higher or lower rate than expected • A slower rate of household growth may mean some activities have overinvested in infrastructure (i.e. have too much capacity too soon).
 Council will continue to monitor household change in the District.
 Existing infrastructure is being managed to address specific growth factors associated with an activity (e.g. traffic demand) which may be generated from an increase in households.
-Where growth requires additional infrastructure (e.g. subdivisions), Council can require financial contributions for this work.
+Where growth requires additional infrastructure (e.g. subdivisions), Council can currently require financial contributions for this work.